zainakh/qgm/README.md

 # qgm: Quantile Graphical Models
-This repository is based on the paper [Quantile Graph Discovery through QuACC: Quantile Association via Conditional Concordance](https://arxiv.org/abs/2411.17033).
-Take a look at it for details on motivation, underlying proofs, and real world results on large-scale biobanks.
+This repository is for an installable R-package based on my paper [Quantile Graph Discovery through QuACC: Quantile Association via Conditional Concordance](https://arxiv.org/abs/2411.17033).
+Take a look at the paper for details on motivation, underlying proofs, and real world results a large-scale biobank!

 # Motivation